kireevlab/AutoBFE-Batch/README.md

    - **Note:** It is recommended to group ligands with the same net charge into a single SDF file.
 Here, `0` represents the net charge of the system.

 2. **Perform RESP Charge Fitting**
-   - After the ESP calculation is complete, go to the `RESP` folder and run:
+   - After the ESP calculation is complete, move all *.log files into `RESP` folder then go to the `RESP` folder and run:
      ```bash
      sbatch submit_resp.sh
      ```